Are you looking to install a Google Analytics plugin for your WordPress site?

 Another thing to keep in mind is that Jetpack may collect data from your website for its own analytics purposes.
 Make sure you review Jetpack’s privacy policy and terms of service to understand how your data is handled.

 Matomo (formerly known as Piwik) is an open-source web analytics platform that allows website owners to track and analyze user behavior on their websites.
+I first came across it as a free service inside my hosting cPanel.

 What you need to know is that Matomo is a self-hosted analytics platform, which means you install it on your own web server.
 This gives you complete control over your data and ensures that you own and manage all the analytics data generated by your website.